WHAT ARE THE RULES OF NETBALL

 HOW MUCH IS REGISTRATION?

-Registration is currently set at $190 per season.
-Fees are to paid by direct debit in full at the time of registration and include a $50 non-refundable deposit.
+Registration is currently set at $200 per season.
+Fees are to paid by credit card after receiving a link to register through PlayHQ and include a $50 non-refundable deposit.
 This will be refunded in full only if Glenunga cannot place you in a team.
 If you haven't paid your registration fee at the time you register, you will not eligible for selection into a team.
 We will not hold places for unpaid players if there are players on the wait list who are prepared to pay their registrations.
 Glenunga Netball is not setup to accept Sports Vouchers at this time.

 HOW DO I ORDER UNIFORMS?